Mockingbird Single-to-Double Stroller Review

 Finally, everything was super intuitive and easy to use.
 The recline and handlebar height were simple to adjust, the rear brake was easy to engage and disengage.

 We do think the front wheel lock switches could be a bit larger and easier (for weaker hands or wet hands) to manipulate:

 Overall, the feature list was really impressive, hitting all the basic features you might look for in a stroller.
 A great start to our review!

 Mockingbird was also kind enough to send us a bunch of accessories, which we really appreciated.

 As we said above, obviously, the second seat will be a necessity if you have more than one child.

 Beyond that, we think the infant car seat adapters will be necessary for most families.
-They are two small brackets, one for each side of the stroller, that allow you to attach most popular infant car seats.
+There are two small brackets, one for each side of the stroller, that allow you to attach the most popular infant car seats.